Sam-foster/Project/readme.md

  The Fonts I installed are from [Google Fonts](https://fonts.google.com/)

  * <strong>Pacifico:</strong> Was used for the main bar logo and the headings for every page with a backup of sans-serif.
+   * I chose this font because i thought it looked pleasing to look at.
  * <strong>Bebas Neue</strong>: Was used for all the text on the site with a backup of sans-serif.
+   * I chose this font purely because i felt that it went with the theme of the site.

 ### Icons

-The icons i used were from font awesome [Font Awesome](https://fontawesome.com)
+The icons I used were from Font Awesome [Font Awesome](https://fontawesome.com)

 ### Images